Life Guards (Sweden): 11th Military Police Battalion

-The 11th Military Police Battalion maintains law and order in the Swedish Armed Forces.
+The 11th Military Police Battalion serves as the primary military police unit in the Swedish Armed Forces.
 The battalion consists of a personal security company, two military police companies and an investigation team.
 The battalion is commanded by the battalion headquarters with support from a staff and support platoon.
+It is the main formation that provides the Armed Forces with an active unit that maintains law and order and military discipline.

-The battalion carries the cavalry traditions from the old Life Guard Dragoons.
+The battalion is heir to the historical cavalry traditions carried from the former Life Guard Dragoons.